 Why am I being audited?
-Factors Leading to a Personal Tax Audit
+Personal Tax Audit Triggers

 Canada Revenue Agency may revisit your return in July and request further information.
-Since a majority of the returns are filed electronically, no actual receipts are submitted.
+Since a majority of the personal tax returns are filed electronically, no actual receipts are submitted.
 They may ask for proof of RRSP contributions, charitable donations or childcare expenses.
-This is not an audit but simply a request for information.
+This is not a tax audit but simply a request for information.

-Here are some reasons you might get audited: Red flags for Canada Revenue Agency
+Here are Some Red flags for Canada Revenue Agency

 You Reported Large Changes

-- Substantial changes in your return from one year to another will certainly raise questions
+Substantial changes in your tax return from one year to another will certainly raise questions.

 You Show Continuous Losses

-- Reporting losses from a business or rental property for several years will raise some questions.
+Reporting losses from a business or rental property for several years will raise some questions.
 The Canada Revenue Agency will want to know if there is any chance for a profit.

 You Report Large Expenses